pisokonek/pisokonek.github.io/README.md

 ## Introduction

-PisoKonek lets you manage wifi users in your device.
+PiKonek lets you manage wifi users in your device.

 ### Getting Started